jeroanan/Barnard68/README.md

   to use in whichever directory you keep CGI scripts in on your Gemini server

-* All .rkt files other than barnard68.rkt should already be executable, but worth checking
+* All .rkt files other than barnard68.rkt, wikimedia.rkt and bbcnews.rkt
+  should already be executable, but worth checking

 ## 3. License